LiveSplit/LiveSplit/README.md

 Commands are case sensitive and end with a new line.
 You can provide parameters by using a space after the command and sending the parameters afterwards (`<command><space><parameters><newline>`).

 Some commands will respond with data and some will not.
 Every response ends with a newline character.
+Note that since the WS server has a concept of messages, commands and reponses sent over it do not end in newline characters.

 All times and deltas returned by the server are formatted according to [C#'s Constant Format Specifier](https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-timespan-format-strings#the-constant-c-format-specifier).
 The server will accept times in the following format: `[-][[[d.]hh:]mm:]ss[.fffffff]`.
 The hours field can be greater than 23, even if days are present.
 Individual fields do not need to be padded with zeroes.
 Any command that returns a time or a string can return a single hyphen `-` to indicate a "null" or invalid value.
 Commands that take a COMPARISON or a NAME take plain strings that may include spaces.
 Because it is used as a delimiter to mark the end of a command, newline characters may not appear anywhere within a command.